 Canada removes even more safeguards

 As part of its March 2021 changes, Canada removed the waiting period requirement for those who are terminally ill and seeking assisted suicide or euthanasia.
-While people like Farsoud who are not terminally ill will still have a chance to rethink their decisions during the 90-day waiting period, terminally ill patients can be pushed into assisted suicide without time to think through their decision.
+While people like Farsoud, who are not terminally ill, will still have a chance to rethink their decisions during the 90-day waiting period, terminally ill individuals can be pushed into assisted suicide without time to think through their decision.

 Instead of providing the most vulnerable in society with the quality care and support they need, the Canadian government has decided it would simply be easier to give them lethal drugs upon request.